 Moreover, some mixers come with integrated audio mixers so if you get one of those you have two tools in one.

 An audio interface generally gives a podcaster high-quality sound inputs to allow them to record their analog sound sources on their computer.
 It has integrated preamps on microphone inputs to offer some levels of controls.

 But it is not the question of which is better.
 Instead, it all comes down to what you want to accomplish.
 Are you recording a one-person podcast or two or more people podcast?

 Try to answer these and other questions in order to understand which mixer and audio interface do you need.

-Although an audio interface also allows you to record with multiple guests, mixers are a sort of souped-up interface.
+Although an audio interface also allows you to record with multiple guests, mixers are a sort of souped-up audio interface.

 What is a Good Podcast Mixer?

 Podcast mixers will come in many different varieties and prices.
 While you can get a podcast mixer for $100 or less, most cheap ones are not the best, but the cheap ones can be a great option for beginner podcasters.

 All the mixers featured in our list come with a USB connection for easy and quick plugging into your computer.